-A procedure's insurance frequency limitations may or may not affect estimates of treatment planned procedures, depending on your preferences.
-When insurance frequency checking is enabled:
+Insurance frequency limitations may or may not affect estimates of treatment planned procedures, depending on preferences.

-In the Treatment Plan module:
+In the Treatment Plan Module:

 When scheduling an appointment:

 Example 2: Frequency Limitation met due to treatment planned procedures

 Frequency limitation for Pano/FMX is once every 5 years.
 The patient last had a Pano on 9/2/2017 and it is currently 9/6/2022, so they are due for a new Pano/FMX. both the D0330 (Pano) and D0210 (FMX) are treatment planned.